metaclass-nl/tutorial-api-platform/README.md

 ================================

 The environment is te same as in the chapter3-react branche, except:
-- instructions from README.md of chapter3-react where applied
+- instructions from README.md of chapter3-react where applied,
-- instructions from README.md of chapter4-api where applied
+- instructions from README.md of chapter4-api where applied,
+- the templates where removed.

 This chapter replaces ids by labels and a select widget.